qdot/libtrancevibe/README.txt

 libtrancevibe
 =============

-This is a C-based development library for the Rez Trancevibrator, a USB powered and controlled vibrator originally distributed for use with the game Rez for the Playstation2.
+libtrancevibe is a C-based development library for the Rez Trancevibrator, a USB powered and controlled vibrator originally distributed for use with the game Rez for the Playstation2.

+libtrancevibe works with both the original ASCII Rez Trancevibrator, as well as the Drmn Trance Vibrator (http://tim.cexx.org/projects/vibe/)

 ===========================
 Trance Vibrator Information